 This hit cover single was originally released in 1982 by ABBA and was only an album cut in North america.
 The DJ remix service Hot Tracks re-edited the singler into an extended dance mix and issued it as aprt of their subscription service to qualified DJs only.
 The song was an instant hit, but only, of course, in clubs whose DJs subscribed to the service.
 Produced by one of Canada's leading dance production teams, the Boomtang Boys, "The Visitors" went Top ten on a variety of club formats, but the Plasma Drive Mix was by far the most popular requested version in clubland.
 If you wanted this song but could not find it, well, now you've got it!

-c1994 Boomtang Records/Sony Music Entertainment (Canada) Inc.
+--from the CD bookletc1994 Boomtang Records/Sony Music Entertainment (Canada) Inc.

 recorded from Dance Pool Vol 3 DMK 81018